Who Was William Clark?

 In 1803, Clark received a letter from his old friend Lewis, inviting him to share command of an expedition of the lands west of the Mississippi River.
 The expedition was prompted by the acquisition of more than 800 thousand square miles of land through the Louisiana Purchase.
 The legendary journey began the following May in St. Louis, Missouri.
 An experienced soldier and outdoorsman, Clark helped keep the expedition moving.
 He was also an excellent mapmaker and helped to figure what routes the expedition should take.

 The trip was not without hazards.
-Clark helped lead the expedition through treacherous terrain and hostile weather, encountering many native peoples along the way.
-While spending their first winter near a native Mandan village, they invited Sacagawea, a Shoshone Indian, and her husband Toussaint Charbonneau, a French-Canadian trader, to join the expedition as interpreters.
+Clark helped lead the expedition through treacherous terrain and hostile weather, encountering many Indigenous peoples along the way.
+While spending their first winter near a native Mandan village, they invited Sacagawea, a Shoshone Indian, and her husband Toussaint Charbonneau, a French Canadian trader, to join the expedition as interpreters.
 During the journey, Sacagawea gave birth to a child named Jean Baptiste in February 1805.
 The child was later nicknamed "Little Pomp" or "Pomp" by Clark.

 Corps of Discovery

 Clark and Lewis regrouped by the Missouri River in August, and the expedition reached St. Louis the next month.
 Traveling for more than two years and covering more than 8,000 miles, the epic journey had reached its conclusion.
-The return of the Corps of Discovery—the name commonly used by historians to describe this expedition—was marked by numerous celebrations.
+The return of the Corps of Discovery — the name commonly used by historians to describe this expedition — was marked by numerous celebrations.
 Clark and Lewis were treated like national heroes.
 They were rewarded for their trailblazing efforts with extra pay and land.
-Clark also received an appointment as the agent for Indian affairs in the West and became a brigadier general of the militia.
+Clark also received an appointment as the agent for Indigenous peoples affairs in the West and became a brigadier general of the militia.